cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 #### Artifact Parsing

 Cirrus CI supports parsing artifacts in order to extract information that can be presented in the UI for a [better user experience](https://medium.com/cirruslabs/github-annotations-support-227d179cde31).
-Simply use `format` field of an artifact instruction to specify artifact's format:
+Use the `format` field of an artifact instruction to specify artifact's format (mimetypes):

 ```yaml
 junit_artifacts: